 - FREE access to the Disney Parks car park

 *Please note: there is no Disney Park shuttle bus to/from Disney’s Davy Crockett Ranch.
 If you stay at Disney’s Davy Crockett Ranch, you must have your own transport.
 There is also no shuttle to or from the Disneyland Hotel, but there’s no need – it’s less than 2 minutes walk from both park entrances.

 Booking from the UK

 Disneyland Paris has a good online booking system for UK residents if you prefer to book your own holiday package.

 Alternatively, UK residents can book by phone at 08448 008 898.

 Be aware that Disneyland Resort Paris does not market itself to US or Canadian visitors and therefore does not make it terribly easy for Americans to book, find a good deal or arrange for any “extras” or deviations from standard packages.
 However, there are quite a few options for booking:

 - You can book regular priced packages through Travelocity (US site).
-Search for hotels in Marne-la-Valle, France.
+Enter “Disneyland Paris” in the box labeled “Find hotels near:”.

 - Call the resort in France.
 There are English-speaking operators to take your booking.
 From the US, the number is: (011) 33 1 60 30 60 53.
 Note that the reservations opening hours are limited and they are 6 hours later than EST and 9 hours later than PST.
 In the past, US residents could only book offers marketed to the US, but we have been told by readers that they’ve relaxed that restriction and will now book any offer they have in their system.

 Please note: the specials below are for UK residents.
 The UK is the primary market for Disneyland Paris and the UK sales office offers the best deals.
 Links in the package specials below all go to the UK site.